 So the question stands ‘A Republic if You Can Get It?

 The Queen is dead, long live ‘The Republic’

-For the people that want to see the monarchy abolished and replaced with an elected, democratic head of state acting as a counter to government, even with a overwhelmingly 80 seat majority Tory government, must realise they are demanding the biggest constitutional shake-up since the English civil war and the then whisper of a Republic.
+For the people that want to see the monarchy abolished and replaced with an elected, democratic head of state acting as a counter to government, a government within an overwhelmingly Tory majority, they must realise they are demanding the biggest constitutional shake-up since the English civil war that created just a whisper of a Republic.

-The Interregnum, the period between monarchy and a Republic.
+The Interregnum is the period between a monarchy and a Republic.
 Only a concerted articulate campaign ‘now’ would stand a chance of changing the status quo otherwise the title will pass unhindered as it’s done almost uninterrupted for near on a thousand years to the next in line.